stevemeisner/webpack-yarn-boilerplate/README.md

 Run `yarn`.

-Then fire up the dev server: `npm run dev`.
+Then fire up the dev server: `npm start`.